RemoteDataEngineer/CryptoApiPowerBi/README.md

 # CryptoApiPowerBi
-Power Bi that makes API calls to Coinbase API
+Power Bi that makes API calls to Coinbase API.
+In order to keep refresh time minimized for this Proof of Concept dashboard, large dataset were imported.
+The .pbix file itself will take some time to download.

 #### Purpose: Proof of Concept dashboard for Crypto clients that makes anonymous API calls to Coinbase API.